quixio/quix-docs/docs/platform/tutorials/rss-tutorial/rss-processing-pipeline.md

 #### 1. Get the `RSS Data Source` connector

-In your Quix account, go to the samples and search for `RSS Data Source.` (Hint: you can watch Steve prepare this code in the video tutorial if you’re like to learn more about it.)
+In your Quix account, navigate to the code samples and search for `RSS Data Source.` (Hint: you can watch Steve prepare this code in the video tutorial if you’re like to learn more about it.)